 The app is still able to be downloaded and installed on an Apple Watch, but opening it up reveals a poorly-worded message about dropped support, ending with a sad face emoji.

-Uber has not updated its support site to reflect the change either, even though the app has been unavailable since around December 8, the report said.
+The report said that Uber has not updated its support site to reflect the change, even though the app has been unavailable since around December 8.

-As with the App Store entry, the support site continues to suggest that the Uber app can be used to summon an Uber ride, it added.
+As with the App Store entry, the support site continues to suggest that the Uber app can be used to summon an Uber ride.

 It did not support uberPOOL, fare splitting, ETA sharing, or contacting an Uber driver, which could be why it’s now been discontinued.